-Goodwill \$ 10,757

-Automation platform software technology 7,200
+Automation platform software technology \$ 7,200

 Multimodal software technology 4,900

 Simulation software technology 4,600

+Total acquired finite-lived intangible assets 16,700

+Goodwill 10,757

 Property and equipment 630

 Deferred tax asset 6,129

 Total purchase consideration \$ 34,216

-On April 6, 2021, the Company completed the acquisition of an entity engaged in the development of transportation technology with application in the aviation sector, whereby it acquired all the outstanding shares of the entity in exchange for a total consideration consisting of (i) \$5.0 million in cash, and (ii) 2,677,200 restricted shares of Legacy Joby Series C Preferred Stock with the aggregate acquisition date fair value of \$23.9 million.
-The Series C Preferred Stock was converted into an equivalent number of shares of Legacy Joby common stock on a one-to-one basis immediately prior to the closing of the Merger.
-The purchase consideration of \$5.0 million was allocated to \$5.0 million of the acquired in-process research and development ("IPR&D") assets, \$0.1 million of the acquired current liabilities and \$0.1 million of acquired current assets.
+On April 6, 2021, we completed the acquisition of an entity engaged in the development of transportation technology with application in the aviation sector, whereby we acquired all the outstanding shares of the entity in exchange for a purchase consideration of \$5.0 million in cash.
+The acquisition was accounted for as an asset acquisition because substantially all of the fair value of the gross assets acquired was represented by a group of similar assets.
+The purchase consideration was allocated to \$5.0 million of the acquired in-process research and development ("IPR&D") assets, \$0.1 million of the acquired current liabilities and \$0.1 million of acquired current assets.